schweitk/assignment0/bio.md

 I live in Seattle.
 I enjoy cycling.

+I also like coffee.

 Programming Background